IBM-Cloud/terraform-ibm-openshift/README.md

    # Create the infrastructure.
    $ make infrastructure
    ```
+* You will be asked to provide softlayer username , password and ssh public key.
 In this version, the following infrastructure elements are provisioned for OpenShift (as illustrated in the picture)
 * Bastion node
 * Master node